mcdemarco/paste/README.md

 usage
 -----

 Each paste has a public link that can be viewed without logging in to pnut.io, as well as a "private" link which will display both the selected paste and a list of the logged-in user's recent pastes.
-To create a new paste, you will need a (free, invitation-only) pnut.io account.
+To create a new paste, you will need a pnut.io account.
 Pastes now have an optional title, type, and tags.

 sausage
 -------